Gustav Hasford

-Jerry Gustave Hasford (November 28, 1947 – January 29, 1993), also known under his pen name Gustav Hasford was an American novelist, journalist and poet.
+Jerry Gustave Hasford (November 28, 1947 – January 29, 1993), also known under his pen name Gustav Hasford, was an American Marine, novelist, journalist and poet.
 His semi-autobiographical novel The Short-Timers (1979) was the basis for the film Full Metal Jacket (1987).
-He was a United States Marine Corps veteran, who served as a war correspondent during the Vietnam War.
+He was a Vietnam War veteran, who served as a war correspondent, and was a cousin of comic book writer Jason Aaron.

 Biography

 Early life

 Born in Russellville, Alabama, Hasford joined the United States Marine Corps in 1966 and served as a combat correspondent during the Vietnam War.
 As a military journalist, he wrote stories for Leatherneck Magazine, Pacific Stars and Stripes, and Sea Tiger.
 During his tour in Vietnam, Hasford was awarded the Navy & Marine Corps Achievement Medal with Valor Device, during the Battle of Huế in 1968.

 Early literary career

 Hasford attended the Clarion Workshop and associated with various science fiction writers of the 1970s, including Arthur Byron Cover and David J. Skal.
-He had works published in magazines and anthologies such as Space and Time and Damon Knight's Orbit series.
+He had several short stories published in magazines and anthologies such as Space and Time and Damon Knight's Orbit series.
 He also published the poem "Bedtime Story" in a 1972 edition of Winning Hearts and Minds, the first anthology of writing about the war by veterans.
 The poem was reprinted in Carrying the Darkness in 1985.